In which career can you have the biggest positive impact on the world?

 - Work at top AI labs, such as DeepMind or OpenAI, especially in relevant policy team positions or other influential roles.

-- In think tanks, aim to become a researcher at one that works on relevant issues, especially the Center for Security and Emerging Technology at Georgetown, which is a new think tank that analyzes the security implications of emerging technology and is currently focused on artificial intelligence.
+- In think tanks, aim to become a researcher at one that works on relevant issues, especially the Center for Security and Emerging Technology at Georgetown, which is a new think tank that analyses the security implications of emerging technology and is currently focused on artificial intelligence.

 - In the US government, develop expertise in a relevant issue, then take a position somewhere like the Office of Science and Technology Policy, National Security Council staff, Office of the Secretary of Defence, Joint AI Research Center, or the US Government’s defence and intelligence research funding agencies (DARPA and IARPA).
 The US government is probably the most important government in this area right now, but similar roles in other countries can also be useful.